2. Normative References

 Cryptographic Hardware Key Tag

-A unique identifier created by the operating system for the Cryptographic Hardware Keys, utilized to gain access to the private key stored in the hardware.
+Unique identifier for Cryptographic Hardware Keys, used to access the private key in hardware.
+Aligned with ARF 1.10.

 Cryptographic Hardware Keys